 Reseller Contact Customer External #

-D - f II Rylic Longstaff DTS 0007
+Default Rylic Longstaff DTS 0007

-Default Morning Times 0008
+Morning Times 0008

-- 1 10 Clare Fenn Lantern Co
+TelephOne Clare Fenn Lantern Co

-TelephOne Ike Leonard City Bank
+Ike Leonard City Bank

 Note that the only required contact field is email.
 For contacts associated with customers, it will be used for sending invoices and notifications such as password reset, new subscriber creation and others.
 A contact for a subscriber is created automatically but only if you specify an email address for this subscriber.
 It is mainly used to send notification messages, e.g. in case of a password reset.